 Home » Blog » Healthcare Jobs with a Business Degree

-When you think about healthcare jobs, you probably envision doctors, nurses, physician assistants, and other clinical positions.
+When you think about healthcare jobs, you probably envision doctors, nurses, physician assistants and other clinical positions.
 Don’t let that limit you.
-“There are so many opportunities beyond patient care,” explains Tanya Peterson, a healthcare career consultant with Polish2Prosper.
-“Jobs in the administrative, business, and financial side of healthcare help provide what clinicians need to succeed.”
+“There are so many opportunities beyond patient care,” explained Tanya Peterson, a healthcare career consultant with Polish2Prosper.
+“Jobs in the administrative, business and financial side of healthcare help provide what clinicians need to succeed.”

 In this Article

 If you have a business degree or are considering pursuing one, a whole slew of non-clinical jobs could fit your passions, skills, and background.
-Nearly every organization tied into healthcare—from hospitals and insurance companies to assisted living facilities and pharmaceutical companies—needs business-savvy employees.
-Perhaps one of these jobs is right for you.
+Nearly every healthcare organization—from hospitals and insurance companies to assisted living facilities and pharmaceutical companies—needs business-savvy employees.

 Business degrees, especially those in business management, complement the medical expertise of employees on the clinical side of healthcare organizations.
-“You learn operations, business structure, revenue, metrics, and so many other things in business school—the fundamentals of business that clinicians don’t get in medical school,” says Peterson, who used to be an occupational therapist.
+“You learn operations, business structure, revenue, metrics, and so many other things in business school—the fundamentals of business that clinicians don’t get in medical school,” Peterson said, who used to be an occupational therapist.

 Healthcare jobs are open to people with both a bachelor’s degree and master’s degree in business.